byq77/core2-mbed6-template/README.md

-# CORE2 firmware template for Mbed Os 6.x and CLI2
+# CORE2 firmware template for mbed-os>=6.13 and CLI2

 > Tested on Ubuntu 20.04.2 LTS